rblx-local/localnet/README.md

 ## ⚠️ Current Issues
 - The loading screen lacks informative details compared to the actual game.
-- Chat functionality is unavailable because the backend hasn’t set the `ChatMode`.
 - Numerous feature flags (FFlags) are missing.
   - The jump animation behaves oddly.
   - Emulated devices don’t function properly, and the thumbstick is unusable.